Written by Tamira Gunzburg, at HouseME, Smart Property Rental for Landlords and Tenants.

 Run your checks – see our blog post for things to look out for – or consider paying for a professional service.
 HouseME, for example, has a 99% collection rate on the tenants that pass our vetting.
 We offer a professional tenant vetting service included in our flagship package.

-7. Use a digital lease, and a watertight one at that
+7. Use a digital lease and a watertight one at that

 Since you won’t be able to meet the tenant in person, but don’t want to wait until after the lock-down to secure the lease, you could make use of a digital signing tool.
 I love Docusign, which is a free service that will let you upload your document and collect legally binding digital signatures on it.

 However, that doesn’t mean the lease you upload is compliant.
 With the latest amendments to rental law, and the unprecedented circumstances we’re seeing today, it’s more important than ever to make sure your lease protects you from surprises later on.
 HouseME’s lease is digital, crafted by established real estate lawyers, and fully compliant with the latest laws.
 And the best part?
-You can download a free copy here.
+You can download a free copy of our lease agreement here.

 8. Don’t forget to hold the deposit in an interest-bearing trust account

 Since banking is considered an essential service, the one thing you will be able to do during lock-down is go to the bank to set up an interest-bearing trust account.
 This is where you’ll need to keep the tenant’s deposit, as required by the Rental Housing Act.